lindenb/jvarkit/docs/BamStats05.md

 > [http://dx.doi.org/10.6084/m9.figshare.1425030](http://dx.doi.org/10.6084/m9.figshare.1425030)

+## Input

+input is one or more indexed bam file.

+One file with  the suffix '.list' is interpreted as a text file with one path per line.

+If there is no argument, stdin is interpreted as a list of path to the bam like in `find . -name "*.bam"`

 ## Cited In:

   * "Custom hereditary breast cancer gene panel selectively amplifies target genes for reliable variant calling" .
 BioRxiv https://doi.org/10.1101/322180